RamyMSalem/GitHub_course/README.md

 # GitHub_course
-Which we will do in GitHub course with Elzero web school
+Which we --will-- do in GitHub course with Elzero web school